 “Woah,” says a voice that punctures my laughter with one hundred tiny needles all at once.

 The sun is behind the rider and his horse, but I’d know his horse anywhere.
 She used to be mine before my grandfather passed, before the town had turned down my big renovation proposal, and before I’d stopped spending summers in Tomahawk Hill.

-“Miss Elizabeth,” I breathe, running my hand down the front of her velvety nose, resting the side of my face against hers, a lump rising in my throat when she nuzzles me back, her soft little sounds familiar and sweet.
+“Miss Elizabeth,” I breathe, running my hand down the front of her velvety nose, resting the side of my face against hers, my heart swelling when she nuzzles me back, her soft little sounds familiar and sweet.
 The memories I had with her.
 And now she was Frank’s.

 I blink the tears away and step back, feel oddly under Jake’s protection as Frank swings his leg over Miss Elizabeth’s back and jumps down.
 We face each other, and I can hear the sound of planes departing and leaving, see the injured look on Frank’s face as I tell him I’m never coming back, that I’ve given up on Tomahawk Hill.

 “I heard you were in town,” he says, his dark eyes hidden in shadow under his hat.

 “I won’t be staying long.
 Just here to take care of some business.”

 “Frank Hansen,” he says, stretching his hand toward Jake.

 Frank takes his hat off, and I can finally see his eyes.